The Ronald Reagan Myth

 that the "reformist administration" of South Africa

-had "eliminated the segregation that we once had in our
+had "eliminated the segregation that we once had in our own

-already ridiculously impoverished.
-Reagan's go-slow speech was
+ridiculously impoverished.
+Reagan's go-slow speech was denounced

-the great, big white chief of old."
+great, big white chief of old."

 TEFLON UNTO DEATH

-JOE STRUPP, EDITOR & PUBLISHER -
+JOE STRUPP, EDITOR & PUBLISHER - The

-news organizations often turn sentimental at the death of a former
+organizations often turn sentimental at the death of a former

 leader, no matter what legacy he or she leaves behind. . .